OpenSees Cloud

 name because I don’t want a bunch of files in my current working

 directory), then save the model.
-Here I use the wipe
+Here I use the wipe command, then

 restore the model, but you could restore the model from a separate